-Where a participant identifies this is not possible and some elements of PIT may need be completed in parallel or following Qualification Testing, the participant must document this within their PIT Approach and Plan to enable this to be agreed with Code Bodies.
+Where a participant identifies this is not possible and some elements of PIT may need be completed in parallel or following Qualification Testing, the participant must document this within their PIT Approach and Plan to enable this to be agreed with Code Bodies, and the DIP Manager where applicable.
 An example of this may be where a participant is reliant on system functionality being proven through functional testing before it can be deployed / integrated into a participant's enduring environment.